milancodess/hamro-patro-scraper/README.md

 ### Command-Line Interface (CLI)

-Once installed globally, you can use the CLI to fetch Nepali date/time and daily horoscope information.
+Once installed globally, you can use the CLI to fetch Nepali date/time, daily horoscope, gold prices, and exchange rates.

 - **Fetch Nepali Date and Time:**